Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1.md

 --end session 1:
 [[Arc 1 - notes]]

+###### Session comclusions
+Party:
+- Verdant is not to be trusted
+- Salina is not to be trusted but maybe
+- Marcus must die
+- Chrone is not to be trusted
+- Semyon got namedropped
+- They may or may not trust anything with connections to the research group.
+DM:
+- Should keep stories consistent to avoid trust
+- Try to show off character's strenght more (e.g. melee combat with Aki for her paladin abilities)
+-

 - after marcus' death, the letter by marcus will be incinerated due to Gentle Death death wish
 	- the filler combat NPC's death will be remembered by some house i the impromptu village DC 20+.